UncleTolya/tell_about_me/README.md

-# tell_about_me
+# sign board
-Just a simple site-form for collecting opinions about me
+Just a simple site-board for anonymous signs